Rotary Masked Autoencoders are Versatile Learners: Method

 \textbf{Continuous Axial RoPE:} Although RoPE is originally designed to be used with discrete positions such as those found in text, we observe that Equation \eqref{eq:rope} works with any $m\in\mathbb{R}$.
 We make use of this in \method{} to encode continuous position.
 Specifically, alongside the input values $\mathbf{x}$, \method{} also accepts a sequence $\mathbf{s}=[s_{1}, \cdots, s_{k}],\ s_{i}\in\mathbb{R}^{D}$, containing the positional information for each patch.
 This is then applied within \method{} using Axial RoPE as described in \secref{sec:background_axial}.

-\textbf{Dealing With Large Amounts of Irregular Dimensions:} Although we are able to encode multi-dimensional positional information using Axial RoPE, this does not scale well to a large number of dimensions due to having to divide $d_\text{model}$ by $D$.
+\textbf{Dealing With Many Irregular Dimensions:} Although we are able to encode multi-dimensional positional information using Axial RoPE, this does not scale well to a large number of dimensions due to having to divide $d_\text{model}$ by $D$.
 To overcome this, we optionally reserve a dimension in Axial RoPE that is used to store the dimensional index $i$ for $i\in[1, 2, \cdots, D]$.
 E.g., if an embedding belongs to dimension 4, it will receive a positional encoding of 4.

-We use this method primarily when working with multi-variate time-series where each variate is irregular.
-When using this approach we also include the learned \texttt{[CLS]} token, which allows the model to know what dimension each sample belongs to despite RoPE being relative as a consequence of \propref{prop:abs_pos}.
-Note that this technique is not required for irregular time-series where every variate is present at each time-step.
-In this case, all variates can be combined into 1 embedding by using an appropriate patch size.
+When using this approach we include the learned \texttt{[CLS]} token, which allows the model to recover the dimensional index despite RoPE being a RPE method (as a consequence of \propref{prop:abs_pos}).
+We utilize this method with the ELAsTiCC dataset in \secref{sec:irregular_classification:elasticc} which allows us to reduce the number of positional dimensions from 6 to 2.